Professor Vijay Varadharajan Technical Distinctions

 The third major area of research is concerned with the issue of trust in SDN architectures.
 We are developing a hybrid trust model for SDN incorporating trusted computing and reputation based techniques.
 The significance of this work is that such a trust model can help to enhance the security of the Controller and more importantly improve the quality of security decisions in the SDN Controller, e.g. access policy and attack detection decisions, thereby helping to achieve greater assurance.

-Finally we will be integrating all these security components of policy based security management, attack detection and mitigation in the data plane as well as trust management to build a comprehensive security and trust architecture for Software Defined Networks (SDN).
+Finally we will integrate all these security components of policy based security management, attack detection and mitigation in the data plane as well as trust management to build a comprehensive security and trust architecture for Software Defined Networks (SDN).

 There has been a rapid growth in the Internet of Things (IoT), with an ever-increasing number of physical devices being connected to the Internet at an unprecedented rate.
 Many IoT-based solutions are beginning to be deployed in different business sectors such as healthcare, smart homes and smart city infrastructures.
 Such a heterogeneous distributed IoT infrastructure poses several significant security challenges such as the dramatic increase in the attack surface, secure management of large scale data generated by IoT devices, lightweight authentication and novel access control techniques to manage access to billions of IoT devices, often having limited resources.